pyth-network/pyth-crosschain/target_chains/solana/sdk/js/pyth_solana_receiver/README.md

 Another way of consuming price updates is via price feed accounts.
 Price feed accounts are a special type of price update accounts with the following properties:

-- They have a static address that can be derived from a feed id and a shard id (the shard id allows multiple sets of price feed accounts to exist) (the address can be derived using `getPriceFeedAccountAddress`)
+- They have a fixed address that can be derived from a feed id and a shard id (the shard id allows for multiple price feed accounts to exist for each price feed) (the address can be derived using `getPriceFeedAccountAddress`)
 - They always contain a price update for the feed id their address is derived from
 - The update they contain can only be replaced by a more recent update